jakekrol/needLR/README.md

 ## INSTALLATION AND SET UP

-Please install needLR using conda or Docker/podman
+Please install needLR using conda or Docker/podman/apptainer.

+>[!NOTE]
+>needLR relies heavily on bash scripts and was developed in bash version 4.4-release.
+It was also tested using bash version 5.0-relase.
+There is a known incompatibility with bash versions earlier than 4.4-release.
+If using an earlier version of bash, please try the docker/podman/apptainer container installation method.

 ### Conda